 No, we do not ask for a certificate as long as your doctor has confirmed with you that you are fit to travel.
 We will rely on you answering the medical questions accurately.
 We will not cover claims for any existing medical conditions which you have not told us about.

 What should I do if I develop a medical condition once I have bought my policy but have not travelled yet?

 If you develop a medical condition once you have taken out our policy you should notify us immediately to enable us to tell you if we can continue with cover.
 Any conditions that arise before you go on holiday that are not declared may invalidate your policy.

-Find out more about Saga Travel Insurance, or alternatively call one of our advisors on 0800 015 8055.
+If you are over 50, find out more about Saga Travel Insurance, or alternatively call one of our advisors on 0800 015 8055.
 Saga also offers a wide range of health insurance plans to suit your needs.
-Click here to find out more about Saga Health Insurance.
+Find out more about Saga Health Insurance.

 Back to Frequently asked questions